hzqst/MetaHookSv/Renderer.md

 `low_scale` is scale factor to scale the size of entity model up or down in low-quality shadow map. for example `"low_scale" "0.5"`

+## env_ssr_control

+`env_ssr_control` is a point entity used to control the Screen Space Reflection of SSR effects.

+### Keyvalues

+`ray_step` controls the step length to iterate the ray-marching, for example `"ray_step" "5.0"`

+`iter_count` controls the maximum iteration count for ray-marching. for example `"distance_bias" "0.2"`

+`adaptive_step` enable or disable Adaptiveg-Step to accelerate the ray-marching procedure. for example `"adaptive_step" "1"` or `"adaptive_step" "0"`

+`exponential_step` enable or disable Exponential-Step to accelerate the ray-marching procedure. for example `"exponential_step" "1"` or `"exponential_step" "0"`

+`binary_search` enable or disable Binary-Search to accelerate the ray-marching procedure. for example `"binary_search" "1"` or `"binary_search" "0"`

+`fade` controls the fade-out effect if the reflected ray hit a pixel close to the screen border.  for example `"fade" "0.8 1.0"`

 ## env_hdr_control

-`env_hdr_control` is a point entity used to control the HDR effects for local player.
+`env_hdr_control` is a point entity used to control the HDR effects.

 ### Keyvalues

 `blurwidth` is the intensity of blooming for HDR, for example `"blurwidth" "0.1"`

-`exposure` is the intensity of exposure for HDR, forexample `"exposure" "4.5"`
+`exposure` is the intensity of exposure for HDR, for example `"exposure" "4.5"`

-`darkness` is the intensity of darkness for HDR, forexample `"darkness" "4.5"`
+`darkness` is the intensity of darkness for HDR, for example `"darkness" "4.5"`

 `adaptation` is the brightness adaptation speed for HDR, for example `"adaptation" "50"`